jason-weirather/IDP/README.md

-# IDP
+IDP
-Fork of the IDP hybrid-seq alignment -- Apache 2.0 licensed -- Copyright 2014 Kin Fai Au
+===

+IDP is an gene Isoform Detection and Prediction tool from Second Generation Sequencing and PacBio sequencing developed by Kin Fai Au.
+It offers very reliable gene isoform identification with high sensitivity.